 - Meeting the UN’s sustainability goals

-- Helping young single mothers to stand on their own feet
+- Helping young mothers to stand on their own feet

 - Local farmers are assisted out in the market